DeepBrainChain/DBC-Wiki/docs/en/dbc-cloud-cybercafe/diskless-netboot-server.md

 The DBC-CloudCyberCafe project uses plotly to implement a diskless console to facilitate customer managers to add machines, bind MAC addresses and IP addresses, and modify machine startup items.

-Because the operation of lvm2 and iSCSI requires the root user authority of the diskless server, the diskless console may wait for the root user password to be entered, resulting in many subsequent operations failing, so it is recommended that the user who sets the server do not need to enter the password when executing the sudo command by adding the content `dbc ALL=(ALL) NOPASSWD:ALL` in `/etc/sudoers`.
+Because the operation of lvm2 and iSCSI requires the root user authority of the diskless netboot server, the diskless console may wait for the root user password to be entered, resulting in many subsequent operations failing, so it is recommended that the user who sets the server do not need to enter the password when executing the sudo command by adding the content `dbc ALL=(ALL) NOPASSWD:ALL` in `/etc/sudoers`.
 The contents of the `/etc/sudoers` file are as follows:

 ```
 #